Business Banking · Self-Directed Retirement and IRA ·

 Contact us today to learn more at 801-655-2126

-Central Bank can hold unsecured notes of less than $100,000 or secured notes that are secured by real estate or convertible to non-publicly traded stock.
-IRS disallowed party restrictions apply.
+Central Bank can hold unsecured notes, notes secured by real estate, or convertible notes to non-publicly traded stock.
+IRS-disallowed party restrictions apply.

-This can be bare ground or developed land to be used as a rental.
-Central Bank requires the property to be 100% owned by a Central Bank Self-Directed IRA or a Central Bank Self-Directed Retirement Plan.
-IRS disallowed party restrictions apply.
+This can be bare ground, developed or non-developed, or a rental property such as a rental home, apartment, complex, or unit.
+Central Bank requires the property to be 100% owned by a Central Bank Self-Directed IRA or Retirement Plan.
+IRS-disallowed party restrictions apply.

 Memberships in Limited Liability Companies (LLCs) or Limited Partnerships (LP) are allowed to be held in a Central Bank, Self-Directed Retirement Account with certain limitations.